 Step 4 – Choose Your Preferred Training Provider & Enrol

 To gain your Traffic Controller accreditation you will need to find an approved Main Roads WA training provider.
 At the time of writing this article, there are 22 approved providers in WA.
-AusQ Training is the only approved training provider for all levels of accreditation in WA.
-View the list of providers here.
+AusQ Training are an approved training provider for ALL LEVELS of Main Roads accreditations in WA.

 To become a fully qualified Traffic Controller you will be required to undertake the Main Roads WA Basic Worksite Traffic Management & Traffic Controller (also known as BWTM & TC) training course.
-AusQ Training delivers this course over 2.5 days.
-View full course overview here.
+AusQ Training delivers this course over 3 days.

 To assist our students, we have a dedicated (and free!)
 Job Board.
 Our Job Board is JUST for traffic management and road construction-related jobs across WA.
 Let us help you make the job search process easier.
 Our Job Board aim is to connect job seekers with employers.
 As a result, our Job Board will help you save time by providing one central location to find traffic management positions anywhere across WA.
 At the time of writing this article, there are over 35 + positions listed.